block42-blockchain-company/thornode-telegram-bot/README.md

 docker build -t thornode-bot .
 ```

 To make the bot's data persistent, you need to create a docker volume.
 If the bot crashes or restarts the volume won't be affected and keeps all the session data:

 ```
 docker volume create thornode-bot-volume
 ```

-Finally run the docker container:
+Finally, run the docker container:

 ```
 docker run --env TELEGRAM_BOT_TOKEN=XXX --env BINANCE_NODE_IP=XXX -v /var/run/docker.sock:/var/run/docker.sock --mount source=thornode-bot-volume,target=/storage thornode-bot